 North cascades: A truly jaw dropping ride over the Cascades is something every biker should experience once in their lives, nothing in Europe quite compares to this.

 Mount St Helens and Mount Rainier: Riding through the devastation still apparent from Mount St Helens’ eruption in 1980 give you some idea of the power nature can unleash on the landscape, while the views of the iconic 14,000ft peak of Mount Rainier on our approach back into Portland are a perfect way to end the tour.

-Hotel check-in and welcome dinner to get to know your fellow riders before the big off tomorrow.
+Hotel check-in and get to know your fellow riders before the big off tomorrow.